-Underwriting Commitments - in the normal course of business, the Company enters into underwriting commitments.
-Transactions relating to such underwriting commitments that were open at December 31, 2010, and were subsequently settled did not have a material effect on the consolidated statement of financial condition as of that date.
+Underwriting Commitments - in the normal course of business, the Company enters into underwriting transactions.
+Commitments relating to such underwritings that were open at December 31, 2011, and were subsequently settled did not have a material effect on the consolidated statement of financial condition as of that date.

-Letters of Credit - the Company has an uncommitted facility with external banks permitting borrowing on an unsecured and secured basis for up to \$1.2 billion.
-As of December 31, 2010, \$789.0 million of this facility was utilized for letters of credit posted as margin to clearing organizations on an unsecured basis.
+Letters of Credit - the Company has \$1.7 billion of uncommitted facilities with external banks permitting borrowing on an unsecured and secured basis.
+As of December 31, 2011, \$654.0 million of this facility was utilized for letters of credit posted as margin to clearing organizations and \$25.0 million was utilized for other operational purposes.

-Forward Secured Financings - the Company had commitments to enter into forward secured financing transactions, including certain repurchase and reverse repurchase agreements and secured borrowing and lending arrangements of \$22.8 billion as of December 31, 2010.
+Forward Secured Financings - the Company had commitments to enter into forward secured financing transactions, including certain reverse repurchase agreements of \$10.3 billion and repurchase agreements of \$8.7 billion, respectively, as of December 31, 2011.